repaper/gratis/PlatformWithOS/README.md

 rmdir /tmp/fuse
 ~~~~~

-Note: On the Beagle Bone firmware is loaded to enable the SPI
+Note: On the BeagleBone firmware is loaded to enable the SPI

 # Starting EPD FUSE at Boot